rlgeb/notes/design-patterns.md

 # Design Patterns & Idioms

-## Strategy

-The strategy patter defines a family of algorithms, ecapsultes each one, and makes them interchangeable.
-Strategy let the algorithm vary independently from clients that use it.

 ## Observer Pattern

-the Observer patten defines a one-to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+Defines a one-to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 Example: bulding a station display for diffenet weather measurements.

+Notes:
++ One of the most commonly used patterns in the JDK

 ## Decorator Pattern

-Attach additional responsibilities to an object dynamically.
+Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 Example: Starbucks cost calculation system for there beverages and all the options for them.

 ## The Factory Idiom

+Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factor method lets a class defer instantiation to subclasses.

 Example: Pizza shop ordering different types of pizza from different franchises.

 ## Command Pattern: Encapsulating Invocation

-def:
-The Command PAttern encapsulates a request as an object thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+Encapsulates a request as an object thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+Example: A remote controll with on/off/undo that needs to be designed to work with multiple appliances in a house.

 # OO Principles